About Heart Of A Giant Foundation

 We envision a world where everyone can access care and information to prevent and manage heart disease.

-We aim to support high-risk individuals in underserved communities with resources and education for better heart health.
+We support high-risk individuals in underserved communities with resources, education and support for better heart health.

 Raise awareness of heart disease risk factors and symptoms.